dzy-cxy/Deep-Learning-Mini-Project-S24/README.md

 3. Jupyter notebooks for easy visualization and verification

 You can run the Jupyter notebook file with clear Visualization plots, which also clearly prints the final test accuracy and number of parameters.
+For plotting the training loss, we just use the log data in `checkpoint/loss_log.txt`.

 ## Note
 If you want to specify GPU to use, you should set environment variable `CUDA_VISIBLE_DEVICES=0`, for example.